hyundai-robotics/doc-hi6-ladder-edit/3-ladder-diagram-edit/6-file/2-file-load.md

 3. Hover over the saved S00.lad file and press the Enter button.
 You will see the saved file displayed on the current screen.<br>

-    {% hint style="info" %}The file load function only supports loading files with the extension .lad or .LAD.
+    {% hint style="info" %}The file load function only supports loading files with the extension .lad or .LAD

     {% endhint %}